 - Nonfiction articles and interviews: I have published work in the Los Angeles Times, Publishers Weekly, Washington Post, Locus Magazine, and many others.

 - Please contact me for a quote specific to your circumstances.
 My typical fee for one day of unlimited presentations at your school or library is $2000, all inclusive.
-To book Christopher Rowe and myself for The Lost Legacy, the typical fee is $1600.
+To book Christopher Rowe and myself for The Lost Legacy and The Sphinx’s Secret, the typical fee is $2500.
+Kentucky or schools with unique circumstances may qualify for special pricing.
 Additional days or events can be added at a negotiable fee, and several days of visits in a certain school district are possible.
 Sometimes pooling funds with other schools is easiest.
+If you have questions, use the contact form below.

-- For Skype visits, the first half-hour is free for schools and libraries.
+- For Skype visits, the first half-hour is $100 for schools and libraries.
 Additional time per hour is $200.
 This may be waived in certain circumstances or for book club appearances.
 When in doubt, contact me.

 - Books can be ordered from my publisher at a reduced cost or we can work with my local independent bookstore to provide order forms for your students and ship signed books to them after the event.
 I have found that appearances work best when some students have read my work already, so there may be interest in both ordering books for the library or class in advance and allowing students the option to purchase books signed to them.